1bench, modern MySQL GUI client

 Export Data

-Export tables or query results to CSV, JSON, or SQL for backup and migration.
+Export tables or query results to CSV, JSON, or SQL.
+Filter, project, and rename columns from the dialog.

 Index Management

-Create, view, and drop indexes.
-Optimize query performance with visual explain plans.
+Create, view, and drop indexes with BTREE, FULLTEXT, SPATIAL, or UNIQUE.
+Analyze usage with explain plans.

 Keyboard Shortcuts